-- While you are on paid leave, Vanderbilt will continue your health benefits during the leave period at the same level and under the same conditions as if you had continued to work. - If you are in an unpaid leave status, you will automatically be enrolled in Direct Billing through Benefits Express.
-For further questions, please contact Benefits Express at 1-877-837-5017.
+- While you are on paid leave, Vanderbilt will continue your health benefits during the leave period at the same level and under the same conditions as if the employee had continued to work. - If you are in an unpaid leave status, you will automatically be enrolled in Direct Billing through Benefit Express.
+For further questions, please contact Benefit Express at 1-877-837-5017.